-The Red-rumped Agouti live in small groups and are native to South and North America.
+The Red-rumped Agouti live in small groups and are native to South and Central America.
 They eat a varied diet consisting of fruits, seeds, leaves, and insects.

 Red-rumped Agouti is monogamous, mating for life.
 They are one of the only animals that can crack a Brazil nut.

 De Brazza’s monkeys are large primates native to Africa.